pendula95/MS-DOS-ScreenShoot/README.md

 ### About the aplication

 COM aplication written for MS-DOS 8086.
 The main functionality of the application is making a ScreenShoot.
-ScreenShoot is take as a copy of content of DOS windows and saved in a text file.
+ScreenShoot functionality takes copy of the content of DOS windows and saves it in a text file.

 ### Tools used